-You may have seen the four stages of competence before, but have you ever considered how they might inform your onboarding experience for your community members?
+You may have seen the 4 stages of competence before, but have you ever considered how they might inform your onboarding experience for your community members?

 If you’ve never heard of the four stages of competence, then follow me as I lead you into conscious competence.
 Tee hee :)